videolan/x265/doc/reST/cli.rst

 	the consecutive pass tunes the qp of each frame to improve the quality of the output.Default 0(disabled)

-	1. First pass, cretes stats file
+	1. First pass, creates stats file
 	2. Last pass, does not overwrite stats file
 	3. Nth pass, overwrites stats file